 The development of private reinsurance capacity to spread catastrophic risk is necessary to adequately insure against terrorism risks.
 Although Treasury's June 2005 study acknowledges the role of reinsurance in an insurer's capacity to absorb losses, the study did not adequately address the issue of developing long-term private reinsurance capacity.
-Nevertheless, the study
+Nevertheless, the study seemed to assume that private market capacity would grow in the absence of a federal backstop.

-1 The Treasury Secretary extended the "make available" provision of TRIA through 2005 on June 18, 2004. http://www.treas.gov/press/releases/js1734.htm seemed to assume that private market capacity would grow in the absence of a federal backstop.
 Insurance industry experts believe that the federal reinsurance backstop provided under TRIA is responsible for the existing private market capacity.
 There has been no evidence to suggest that private market capacity will increase following the expiration of TRIA.
 In fact, the American Insurance Association noted that "[g]iven the continued grave uncertainty and potentially catastrophic levels of loss, insurers simply lack the tools to underwrite and price this risk without a new mechanism to provide capacity."
 4 The federal government possesses substantially more expertise concerning terrorism risks than the insurance industry.
 Accordingly, federal participation in a long-term solution is appropriate.
-In the continued absence of such evidence, we urge Congress, as we have urged the Presidential Working Group on Financial Markets, to consider long-term solutions to the availability and affordability of terrorism risk insurance which involves a combination of the private insurance industry, the private sector and federal participation.
+In the continued absence of such evidence, we urge Congress to consider long-term solutions to the availability and affordability of terrorism risk insurance.